dtcenter/METplotpy/docs/Users_Guide/roc_diagram.rst

 the empty custom configuration file, minimal_roc_diagram.yaml.
 Then, perform the following:

-* verify that you are running in the conda environment that has the required Python packages outlined in the requirements section
+* if using a conda environment, verify that you are running in the conda environment that has the required Python packages outlined in the requirements section